 Type 1: An Intentional and Unjustifiable Touch of Another Person Who is a Family or Household Member

-The first type of assault and battery on a family or household member occurs when the defendant intended to commit a battery.
+The first type of assault and battery on a family or household member, our Massachusetts criminal defense attorney explains, occurs when the defendant intended to commit a battery.

-1. Touched the alleged victim (a touching is any physical contact, however slight);
+1. Touched the alleged victim (touching is any physical contact, however slight);

 2. Intended to touch the alleged victim (that it was not merely accidental or negligent);